Explore sound with glasses of water. This is a simple and fun experiment for kids that combines science, music, and art!

 - A pitcher of water

-- Spoons and/or wooden sticks (the wood end of a paint brush works well)
+- Spoons and/or wooden sticks

 - Food coloring (or liquid watercolors)

-- Trays or a towel to work on (or do this outside, weather permitting)
+- Trays or a towel to work on

-While I was filling up the pitcher of water in the kitchen, I sent my kids into the art room and asked them “What sounds can you make?” with the objects on the table.
+While I was filling up the pitcher of water in the kitchen, I sent my kids into the art room and asked them “What sounds can you make?” with the objects on the table. - Start to explore

 We started with empty glasses at each place and a pitcher of water on the table in the middle.
 My kids enjoyed the autonomy of pouring different amounts of water into each glass.
-(For younger kids, you can pour water and ask them to tell you when to stop.)
+For younger kids, you can pour water and ask them to tell you when to stop.

 Once they filled their glasses, they wanted to add color.

 Now that the glasses are filled with different colors, encourage your child to explore sounds again using the spoons.
-(Try wooden sticks, also, as they produce different sounds.)
+Try wooden sticks, also, as they produce different sounds.

 From here, it’s really a free for all!